Machine Learning for Continuous Quantum Error Correction on Superconducting Qubits: Introduction

+CQEC operates by directly coupling the data qubits to continuous readout devices.
+This avoids the ancilla qubits and periodic entangling gates found in discrete QEC, reducing hardware resources.
+Additionally, the presence of these entangling gate sequences and ancillas introduces additional error mechanisms, occurring in-between entangling gates or on ancillas, that can cause logical errors \cite{mohseninia_2020, Livingston_2021}.
+On noisy quantum hardware, multiple rounds of entangling gates and ancilla readouts are required to accurately identify the system state \footnote{In discrete QEC, full syndromes measurements are performed multiple times before attempting to decode, often $\mathcal{O}(n)$ times for a length $n$ repetition code or surface code \cite{Preskill}.
+This reduces the impact of faulty entangling gates or ancillas.}.
+All of this is also avoided by measuring data qubits directly, as in CQEC.

-CQEC naturally lends itself to modes of quantum computation involving continuous evolution under time-dependent Hamiltonians, such as adiabatic quantum computing~\cite{RevModPhys.90.015002} and quantum simulation~\cite{RevModPhys.86.153}.
+In addition to quantum memory, CQEC naturally lends itself to modes of quantum computation involving continuous evolution under time-dependent Hamiltonians, such as adiabatic quantum computing~\cite{RevModPhys.90.015002} and quantum simulation~\cite{RevModPhys.86.153}.
 Given that the Hamiltonians considered generally do not commute with the error operators, the action of an error induces spurious Hamiltonian evolution within the corresponding error subspace until the error is ultimately diagnosed and corrected, resulting in the accrual of logical errors~\cite{atalaya_continuous_2021}.
-To achieve successful continuous quantum error correction with reduced scaling of the logical error rate as compared to the physical error rate, it is therefore necessary to perform fast and accurate diagnosis and correction of errors.
+CQEC can effectively shorten the spurious evolution time in the error subspaces, and therefore increase the target state fidelity in quantum annealing.

 Previous theoretical work on CQEC has focused primarily on measurement signals that behave in an idealized manner~\cite{mohseninia_2020, atalaya_continuous_2021, atalaya_BaconShor2020}, such that each sample is assumed to be i.i.d.
 Gaussian with a mean given by one of the syndrome eigenvalues.
-However, in real signals we observe a wide variety of ``imperfections'' caused by hardware limitations and post-processing effects, which can lead to more complicated syndrome dynamics or significant alterations to the noise distribution.
-A well-calibrated CQEC protocol should be designed to take into account any non-ideal behavior.
-However it is difficult to generate a precise mathematical description of the imperfections present in real measurement signals.
+However, in real dispersive readout signals we observe a wide variety of ``imperfections'' caused by hardware limitations and post-processing effects, which can lead to more complicated syndrome dynamics or significant alterations to the noise distribution.
+A well-calibrated CQEC protocol should be designed to take into account any significant non-ideal behavior for a given architecture.
+However, it is often difficult to generate a precise mathematical description of the imperfections present in real measurement signals.

 Machine learning algorithms offer a solution to this problem, as they can be optimized to solve a task by looking directly at the relevant data instead of relying on hard-coded decision rules.
 Highly expressive models involving multiple neural network layers have proven to be particularly effective at solving complex tasks such as image recognition and language translation~\cite{Goodfellow_Bengio_Courville_2016}.
 The recurrent neural network (RNN) is a popular sequential learning model, because it operates on inputs of varying length and provides an output at each step.
 After being trained on a set of non-ideal measurement signals, an RNN can function as a CQEC algorithm by generating probabilities which describe the likelihood of an error at a given time step.
 Most importantly, the flexibility of the algorithm allows it to handle imperfections in the signal that would otherwise be impractical to model.